-The Development conforms to the York Region Official Plan, 2010 ('YROP')

-The YROP guides economic, environmental and community building decision making across York Region, and describes how York Region will accommodate future growth and development while meeting the needs of existing residents and businesses.
+The Development conforms to the York Region Official Plan, 2010 (the 'YROP') The YROP guides economic, environmental and community building decision making across York Region, and describes how York Region will accommodate future growth

 The Subject Lands are identified as "Urban Area" on Map 1: Regional Structure of the YROP, and permits a range of residential, commercial, employment and institutional uses, subject to additional policy criteria, and are identified as being within the "Strategic Employment Lands - Conceptual" by Figure 2: York Region Strategic Employment Lands of the YROP.
+Rutherford Road is also identified as a "Regional Transit Priority Network" by Map 11: Transit Network and a "Cycling Facilities on Regional Roads and Right-of-Ways by Map 10: Regional Cycling Network of YROP.
+The north property line of the Subject Lands abuts Rutherford Road.

 Section 4.3 contains policies with respect to Planning for Employment Lands to recognize employment lands are strategic and vital to the Regional economy and are major drivers of economic activity in the Region.
-As such, require local municipalities (i.e. Vaughan) to designate and protect employment lands in local municipal official plans and protect, maintain and enhance the long-term viability of all employment lands designated in local municipal official plans for employment land uses.
+As such, require local municipalities (i.e. Vaughan) designate and protect employment lands in local municipal official plan and protect, maintain and enhance the long-term viability of all employment lands designated in local municipal official plans for employment land uses.

 Policy 4.3.6 states, "It is the policy of Council to protect strategic employment lands, including lands identified in Figure 2.
-These lands are identified based on their proximity to existing or planned 400-series highways and shall be designated for employment land uses in local municipal official plans".
+These lands are identified based on their proximity to existing or planned 400-series highways and shall be designated for employment land uses in local municipal official plans."

-Policy 4.3.14 also requires that local municipalities, in consultation with York Region, prepare comprehensive secondary plans for new employment lands.
+Policy 4.3.14 also requires local municipalities, in consultation with York Region, prepare comprehensive secondary plans for new employment lands.